Photo by Takashi Yokoyama

 In 2015, Margot Mink Colbert, the Artistic Director of Ballet Mink, which Theresa danced with from 2007-2015, invited Theresa to set an original piece on Ballet Mink company members as part of their "Echoes and Tales" concert.
 The result was the European premiere of Theresa's choreography!
 Her quintet "Equilibrium" was performed at Dansekapellet in Copenhagen, Denmark, in June of 2015.

 In 2016, Theresa finally returned to Duhon Dance, creating work for her own dancers.
-She invited veteran Duhon Dance member Lutin Tanner, as well as brand-new Priscilla Marrero (whom Theresa performed with, as fellow cast members, in Luis Lara Malvacias's "(T)" in October, 2014) to join her for a site-specific structured improvisation (with some set choreography) at Tracie Hervy's public art installation "Three Boroughs" on Randalls Island, on September 17, 2016.
+She invited veteran Duhon Dance member Lutin Tanner, as well as brand-new Priscilla Marrero (whom Theresa performed with, as fellow cast members, in Luis Lara Malvacias's "(T)" in October, 2014) to join her for a site-specific structured improvisation (with some set choreography) at a public art installation on Randalls and Wards Island.

 2008 was a busy and fulfilling year for Duhon Dance and for Theresa.
 The most exciting development of the year was when Theresa received an iLAB mini residency along with collaborator biologist Colin Grubel.
 Together they explored similarities and differences between their fields, worked with cormorants, and developed material in rehearsals with Duhon Dance dancers Sophie DeVore, Cristina Jesurun, Joy Magyawe, Uta Takemura, and Lutin Tanner, as well as various guests.
 Read more about the residency and see photos.